Dylan Pereira

 Dylan Pereira (born 10 June 1997 in Luxembourg City) is a Portuguese-Luxembourgish racing driver.
 He started his career on sim racing (iRacing).
 A long-time Porsche driver, he was the champion of the 2022 Porsche Supercup.
+After winning the Porsche Supercup, he tied for the 2022 Luxembourgish Sportsman of the Year with Cyclist Bob Jungels with 370 votes apiece.

 Racing record

 Pereira at the Red Bull Ring in 2019.